Arcadia-Science/chlamy-comparison/README.md

 ## Image segmentation

 This section of the pipeline will utilize the Allen Institute's cell segmentation software (https://www.allencell.org/segmenter.html) to generate segmentation masks of the deconvolved data you processed above.
 You can use the Napari plug-in or run their code through jupyter notebooks.
 Please refer to the documentation associated with their github repository (https://github.com/AllenCell/aics-segmentation) in order to install their software in your operating system.
-The napari version is accessible here:
+The napari version is accessible here: (https://www.napari-hub.org/plugins/napari-allencell-segmenter).
+For the purpose of this demo, we will assume you will be running your analysis in the Napari plug-in:

-### Adjusting parameters for image segmentation in Napari using the Allen Institute Cell Segmentation plug-in
+### Adjusting parameters for image segmentation in Napari using the Allen Institute Cell Segmentation Napari plug-in

-5. navigate to the directory containing the cloned aics-segmentation github respository and in the activated environment run:

-In your default browser running the jupyter notebook nagivate to /lookup_table_demo and select:

-                playground_Sec61b.ipynb

-This will open up a jupyter notebook where you can determine the parameter settings you need to adjust in order to generate segmentation masks for your deconvolved data.
+5. Installation of Napari and the Allen Institute Cell Segmentation plug-in.

+Generate a conda environment following the appropriate installation instructions specific for your operating system from the Napari documentation: https://napari.org/stable/tutorials/fundamentals/installation.html#installation

+We generated an environment named

+        napari-aics

+and the dependencies required to run the analyses in Napari in this environment are available in this file:

+        envs/napari-aics.yml

+Activate your environment:

+        conda activate napari-aics

+And open Napari:

+        napari

+TBD - screen shots or QT movie tutorial?

-### Batch processing to generate image segmentation masks
+### Batch processing to generate image segmentation masks in Napari

+6. Once you have generated a workflow and saved the associated .json file you are ready to batch process your data.

 ## Quantification